corda/corda/docs/source/key-concepts-tradeoffs.rst

 * **Transaction tear-offs**: Transactions are structured in a way that allows them to be digitally signed without disclosing the transaction's contents.
 This is achieved using a data structure called a Merkle tree.
 You can read more about this technique in :doc:`tutorial-tear-offs`.
-* **Key randomisation**: The parties to a transaction are identified only by their public keys, and fresh keypairs are generated for each transaction.
+* **Key randomisation**: The parties to a transaction are identified only by their public keys, and fresh key pairs are generated for each transaction.
 As a result, an onlooker cannot identify which parties were involved in a given transaction.